Businesses are fleeing Russia. McDonald’s and Pizza Hut are sticking around.

-As western corporate titans flee their Russian connections — citing both moral and economic imperatives — others say they are stuck, especially, in food service and natural-resource based industries.
-McDonald’s, Starbucks, Papa John’s and Yum Brands — the conglomerate behind KFC and Pizza Hut — have all stayed mum on their plans for business in Russia after its invasion of Ukraine even as they come under growing pressure on social media and from large investors to quit Russia.
+As Western corporate titans flee their Russian connections — citing moral and economic imperatives — others, especially in food service and natural-resource-based industries, say they are stuck.
+McDonald’s, Starbucks, Papa John’s and Yum Brands — the conglomerate behind KFC and Pizza Hut — have all stayed mum on their plans for business in Russia after its invasion of Ukraine, as they come under growing pressure on social media and from large investors to quit Russia.

 Dozens of marquee names have suspended operations — including Shell, BP and ExxonMobil — in response to the unprovoked attack that has devastated Ukraine and drawn international condemnation.
-But others are walking a finer line, such as French oil company TotalEnergies, which said it would halt new spending in Russia but maintain its partnerships there, including a nearly 20-percent stake in Russian gas producer Novatek.
+But others are walking a finer line, such as French oil company TotalEnergies, which said it would halt new spending in Russia but maintain its partnerships there, including a nearly 20 percent stake in Russian gas producer Novatek.

-Boeing, meanwhile, announced Monday it would look elsewhere for the titanium it uses for is passenger jets but it stopped short of pulling out of a joint venture to produce it.
-Russia’s metal industry — key to electric vehicles and semiconductor chips — is so dominant that analysts speculate it may be “too big to sanction,” some have speculated.
+Boeing, meanwhile, announced Monday that it would look elsewhere for the titanium it uses for its passenger jets, but it stopped short of pulling out of a joint venture to produce it.
+Russia’s metal industry — key to electric vehicles and semiconductor chips — is so dominant that analysts speculate it may be “too big to sanction.”

-The moves represent how deeply entrenched certain industries are in the region and Russian economy.
+The moves show how deeply entrenched certain industries are in the regional and Russian economy.
 In agriculture, Ukraine is such a large wheat producer that it is known as the “breadbasket of Europe.”
 Russia is also a large grain producer.

 Russia’s economy is small compared with that of the United States — $1.5 trillion vs. $20.9 trillion — but it’s also too large to ignore.
 It would be, experts say, like a major corporation pulling out of Texas.

-But for economic sanctions to pack the most punch, they say, Russia’s financial isolation must surpass what western governments can impose and make corporations feel that operations in Russia are risky for both their public appearance and balance sheet.
+But for economic sanctions to pack the most punch, they say, Russia’s financial isolation must surpass what Western governments can impose and make corporations feel that operations in Russia are risky for both their public image and their balance sheet.

-“The financial impact is not going to rock the market, or their particular stock price,” said Gary Kalman, the U.S. director of financial corruption watchdog group Transparency International.
+“The financial impact is not going to rock the market or their particular stock price,” said Gary Kalman, U.S. director of the financial-corruption watchdog group Transparency International.
 “I do think that the reputational threat is larger in terms of people’s perception.”

 Some of those corporations are getting called out on social media and by institutional investors.
 On Twitter, activists have been circulating lists of brands to boycott as they continue to do business in Russia, including McDonald’s, Coca-Cola, PepsiCo, Yum Brands restaurants and Starbucks.